Ben Gurion Airport: Gateway for immigration

+21st century

 During the 2014 conflict with Gaza, several airlines banned their flights to the airport for a couple of days.

+Ramon Airport, near Eilat, opened in January 2019, partly to serve as an emergency alternative able to accommodate Israel's entire passenger fleet if Ben Gurion cannot operate during a conflict.

+The COVID-19 pandemic brought the airport's operations to a near-standstill.
+El Al suspended nearly all scheduled passenger flights on 27 March 2020, and Terminal 1 closed entirely for lack of traffic, leaving Terminal 3 operating at a fraction of its normal capacity.
+The airport was closed to passenger traffic entirely between 26 January and 6 March 2021, during Israel's third nationwide lockdown.
+Annual passenger numbers fell by 80.6 percent in 2020 compared with the previous year, and recovered only partially thereafter: the 21.9 million passengers handled in 2023 remained below the 24.8 million recorded in 2019.

 In October 2023, with the outbreak of the Gaza war, the number of airlines that flew into the airport dropped to just 7.
 By February 2024, only 45 airlines flew into the airport.

-The furthest nonstop flight to have departed the airport was a private Airbus A340-500 owned by billionaire casino mogul Sheldon Adelson who flew on 2 January 2017 to Honolulu on a route over the Arctic Ocean.
-The flight was projected to last 17 hours and 40 minutes.

-Ramon Airport, an international airport near the southern Israeli city of Eilat, serves as a diversion airport for Ben Gurion Airport.

 On 4 May 2025, the Houthis launched a ballistic missile which landed within the perimeter of the airport, injuring six people.
 Magen David Adom said that two others were treated for acute anxiety.
-A month later, the airport was shut down for eleven days (13 – 24 June) as Israel closed its skies for civil aviation due to the Iran-Israel War.
+A month later, the airport was shut down for eleven days (13–24 June) as Israel closed its skies for civil aviation due to the Twelve-Day War.

+On 18 March 2026, during the 2026 Iran War, a missile strike damaged three empty private planes parked at the airport, leading Israeli authorities to reduce to 130 the maximum number of passengers permitted on outbound flights.